 Commissions for all health insurance plans we sell are reported to us by a cash payment and commission statement.
 We generally receive these communications simultaneously.
 In instances when we receive the cash payment and commission statement separately and in different accounting periods, we recognize revenue in the period that we receive the earliest communication, provided we receive the second corroborating communication shortly following the end of the accounting period.
 If the second corroborating communication is not received shortly following the end of the accounting period, we recognize revenue in the period the second communication is received.
+During 2014 CMS issued a regulation prohibiting carriers from paying commissions during the fourth quarter on Medicare Advantage and Medicare Part D prescription drug plans sold during the fourth quarter with an effective date in the following year.
+During the fourth quarter of 2014 we recognized revenue for policies included on a commission statement received prior to December 31, 2014 and for which payment was received shortly after year-end and in connection with the carriers' normal payment cycle during the first quarter of 2015.
 We use the data in the commission statements to help identify the members for which we are receiving a commission payment and the amount received for each member, and to estimate future forfeiture amounts due to policy cancellations.
 As a result, we recognize the net amount of compensation earned as the agent in the transaction.

-Certain commission amounts are subject to forfeiture when the policy is subsequently cancelled and either the carrier takes back all or a portion of the commission they have paid to us or we will no longer receive monthly commission payments for the remainder of the policy year.
+Certain commission amounts are subject to forfeiture when the policy is subsequently cancelled and either the carrier takes back all or a portion of the commission they have paid to us or we will no longer receive monthly commission payments for the remainder of the plan year.
 We record an estimate for these forfeitures based on our historical cancellation experience using data provided on commission statements.
 Policy cancellations and the commission amounts, if any, to be taken back by the carrier are typically reported to us by health insurance carriers several months after the policy's cancellation date.
 Our estimate for forfeitures payable to a carrier, which is included in Other Current Liabilities in the consolidated balance sheets, includes an estimate of both the reporting time lag and the forfeiture amount, based on our historical experience by policy type.
 Similarly, our estimate for commission amounts not expected to be collected due to policy cancellations, which is recorded as a reduction of Accounts Receivable in the consolidated balance sheets, includes an estimate of the annual policy cancellation rate, based on our historical experience by policy type.
-Changes in our historical trends would result in changes to our estimated forfeitures in future periods.
-There were no changes in our average forfeiture rates or reporting time lag during the years ended December 31, 2011, 2012 and 2013 which had a material impact on our estimate for forfeitures.
+Changes in our historical trends would result in changes to our estimate forfeitures in future periods.
+There were no changes in our average forfeiture rates or reporting time lag during the years ended December 31, 2012, 2013 and 2014 which had a material impact on our estimate for forfeitures.